-2018 Update: The snowmen army is not as resilient as we had first hoped.
-We will likely need to replace them with something new in 2019 because the beach balls we used are just too brittle and fragile after spending so much time outdoors with ultraviolet exposure and freeze/thaw cycles.
+IMPORTANT: The first snowmen army was just not as resilient as we had first hoped.
+After only 2 years in service, we replaced them with a new and improved design in 2019 because the beach balls we used are just too brittle and fragile after spending so much time outdoors with ultraviolet exposure and freeze/thaw cycles.
 We suffered one catastrophic snowman head explosion (RIP snowman #7) and snowman #1 underwent 4 neck surgeries after he split open in a very hard to repair location.
 Several other snowmen had pinhole leaks that we were able to fix with a dab of caulk and snowman #4 most certainly still has a leak in his head but we have been unable to find the spot.
 All in all, we would currently not recommend anyone else build these the same way, unless perhaps you live in a warm climate.
-We will certainly write all about our replacement option whenever we figure out what that is.

 The most notable difference in our display starting in 2017 is the 12 light up snowmen lining the sidewalk every 4 feet.
 Being the DIY people we are, and hoping to keep things as inexpensive as possible, we decided to build our own snowmen from scratch rather than buying a prefabricated Christmas lawn ornament and retrofitting it with controllable LEDs.